getstackhead/stackhead/Documentation/stackhead-modules/development/module-configuration-file.md

 Using the `provider` setting the required Terraform provider can be specified.
 If set, they will be installed during server setup.

+{% hint style="info" %}
+Webserver and Container modules are required to use Terraform for setting up the configurations and therefore MUST define the "terraform" setting.
+{% endhint %}

 The provider is installed from Terraform registry, setting `vendor`, `name` and `version`.

 `name` is the actual name of the Terraform provider. `vendor` is the owner's name on Terraform registry.
 Looking at the provider _getstackhead/caddy_, _getstackhead_ is the vendor and _caddy_ is the name.